stochasticHydroTools/libmobility-paper-examples/README.md

 ### Running the examples

-This repository contains a directory for each example showcased in the article, namely:
+This repository contains a directory for each example showcased in the article.

-- `benchmarks/`: Contains a script that will gather some performance metrics and visualize them.

 ## References